Understanding Your Rights After a Workplace Injury

-However, it is possible to get help and compensation even if your boss isn’t in your corner — in fact, it’s your legal right!
-Here’s everything you need to know about workplace injury compensation, including the right steps to take to get the financial protection you deserve.
+However, it is possible to get help even if your boss isn’t in your corner — in fact, it’s your legal right!
+Here’s everything you need to know about workers' compensation, including the right steps to take to get the financial protection you deserve.

 I’ve been hurt on the job.
 Now what?

 If you’re the victim of a workplace injury, you’re certainly not alone — in fact, workplace injury statistics in the US are particularly damning thanks to our complex insurance laws.
 To seek adequate workers compensation, it’s important to first get some key definitions under your belt.

 So, what is a work-related injury?
 According to OSHA Standard 1904.5, an injury is defined as work-related for two possible reasons:

 An event or exposure in the work environment caused or contributed to the injury

 An event or exposure in the workplace significantly aggravated a preexisting injury or illness.

 Generally speaking, an injury or illness is presumed to be work-related when they occur because of events in the workplace.